subdirectory_arrow_right

-For CTOs at startups and mid-sized enterprises, patent strategy is a high-stakes decision that can shape funding outcomes, licensing potential, future M&A value, and even your ability to operate in a competitive space.
+Developing an effective IP strategy for startups is a high-stakes decision that can shape funding outcomes, licensing potential, future M&A value, and even your ability to operate in a competitive space.

-Read on as we unpack the most common and costly mistakes CTOs make when deciding what to patent.
+Read on as we unpack the most common and costly mistakes in patent filing that CTOs and startups make when deciding what to patent.

 1. Delaying patent strategy until it's too late